 A Test debut at 15 years and 124 days

 Birth of an early developer.
 Mushtaq Mohammad of Pakistan was officially the youngest Test player (15 years and 124 days, against West Indies in Lahore in 1958-59) and the youngest Test centurion (17 years and 82 days, against India in Delhi in 1960-61) at the time.
-With a batting average just shy of 40 and a bowling average under 30, Mushtaq was in the top bracket as an allrounder, a wristy batsman and a mischievous legspinner.
-His finest hour came in the victory over West Indies in Trinidad in 1976-77, when Mushtaq gave the ultimate captain's display, adding 121 and 56 to figures of 5 for 28 and 3 for 69.
+With a batting average just shy of 40 and a bowling average under 30, Mushtaq was in the top bracket as an allrounder: a wristy batsman and a mischievous legspinner.
+His finest hour came in the victory over West Indies in Trinidad in 1976-77, when he produced the ultimate captain's display, adding 121 and 56 to figures of 5 for 28 and 3 for 69.
 Three of his brothers and his nephew also played Test cricket for Pakistan.
 Mushtaq represented Northants with distinction between 1966 and 1977.

-The flashing blades of Adam Gilchrist and Justin Langer gave Australia a famous and improbable victory over Pakistan in the second Test in Hobart.
+The flashing blades of Adam Gilchrist and Justin Langer gave Australia a famous and improbable victory over Pakistan in the second Test, in Hobart.
 Australia were on the brink at 126 for 5 chasing 369 when Gilchrist - playing only his second Test - joined Langer, but they turned things around in improbable style.
 Langer dropped anchor while Gilchrist, whose audacious 149 not out took only 163 balls, smacked the Pakistani bowlers to all parts in a fashion that would soon become familiar to cricket fans the world over.
-Australia got home with four wickets to spare, and their 369 for 6 was, at the time, the third-highest total to win a Test batting fourth.
+Australia got home with four wickets to spare, and their 369 for 6 was, at the time, the third highest total to win a Test batting fourth.
 It was Australia's third consecutive Test win - the manner of it gave them the self-belief to add another 13.

-One of the first real signs that the West Indian empire was crumbling came when they were well beaten by India in the first Test in Bombay.
+One of the first real signs that the West Indian empire was crumbling came when they were well beaten by India in the first Test, in Bombay.
 Chasing 363, it looked all over for West Indies at 82 for 5, and though Jimmy Adams (at the start of a miraculous tour on which he scored 520 Test runs at 173.33) and Junior Murray took them within range, the Indian spinners returned to clean up the tail and clinch a 96-run win.
-It was India's 10th consecutive home Test victory.
+It was India's tenth consecutive home Test victory.
 West Indies levelled the series in Mohali but were to experience a major setback six months later when they were beaten 1-2 by Australia and lost the Frank Worrell Trophy for the first time since 1975.

 Birth of a statistical oddity.
 At the crease Sri Lanka's Marvan Atapattu was calm, technically sound, and at times a little dull, making his eccentric record all the more surprising.
 Nerves took hold as Atapattu started his Test career with one run in six innings, and even that single should apparently have been called a leg-bye.
 But one-day cricket offered him a way back in (he was a non-playing member of the 1996 World Cup-winning squad) and in Dunedin in 1996-97, almost seven years after his debut, Atapattu finally reached double figures in a Test.
 Since those early days, though, Atapattu developed to become Sri Lanka's most consistent batsman.
 He took over the captaincy for a few months in 2005 but then spent nearly two years out of Test cricket before his surprise call-up for the two-match series in Australia.
 While he performed admirably on the field, his off-field efforts created more news - he called the Sri Lanka selectors "muppets headed by a joker" and promptly retired after the series.